 If you’re in Russia, you might notice that it takes some serious work to get a lift replaced.
 Usually one has to come crashing down before it gets replaced.
 According to the Moscow Times, about 20 are in worn down and bad condition.

 Of course, there’s the human aspect too.
-Quite I few times I’ve seen a sign saying ‘maximum five people’ and in inside are 8, jammed in like sardines.
-But Russians never were ones to take notice of signs…
+Quite I few times I've seen a sign saying ‘maximum five people’ and in inside are 8, jammed in like sardines (much like a marshrutka).
+But Russians never take notice of signs…